 Studying a subject you have trouble with can get frustrating when you’re doing it alone and it can be easy to give up.
 You may just put the paperwork away rather than keeping on top of your prep.
 If you’re studying with a friend though, they can help keep you on task.
 In turn, you may be able to help them with their weaker areas.

-Preparing with a friend can also help keep it interesting.
+If you prep for the ACT science section with a friend, you can keep studying interesting.
 You can come up with games or study tactics that will keep studying science fresh and engaging.

 Try Practicing A Different Way